Skip to main content

 Scope and Contents

-The records of the advertising company John Donnelly & Sons are mainly composed of a series of scrapbooks holding newspaper clippings, photographs, and correspondence related to the company’s activities and to advertising in general.
-The collection also includes awards and honors bestowed on the company and its employees, a small series of business and financial records, and photographs of the Donnelly family.
-Because the majority of the records consist of newspaper clippings, firsthand evidence of the business’s workings is rather limited.
-Business records include one ledger (1915-1925), Advertising Club of Boston materials, and advertising materials such as pamphlets, fliers, the company’s centennial book, and a billboard desk toy.
-The company’s charitable works are recorded by photographs and correspondence in a series of scrapbooks dedicated to Donnelly’s public service.
-The professional life of Edward C. Donnelly Jr., who led the company from 1927 to 1972, is well-documented in this collection.
-In addition to the lack of major business correspondence or financial records, there is a gap in the scrapbooks covering the years 1954-1958.
+The records of the advertising company John Donnelly & Sons are primarily composed of scrapbooks holding newspaper clippings, photographs, and correspondence related to the company’s activities and to advertising in general.
+The collection also includes awards and honors bestowed on the company and its employees, a collection of business, financial, and publicity records, family papers, and photographs of the Donnelly family.
+Business records include financial ledgers, Advertising Club of Boston materials, and advertising materials such as pamphlets, fliers, the company’s centennial book, and a metal company sign.
+The professional and personal life of Edward C. Donnelly Jr., who led the company from 1927 to 1972, is well-documented in this collection through papers regarding his home estate in Dover, Massachusetts, the purchase and use of his yacht "Addonway," family correspondence, birth and marriage announcements, and an extensive photograph collection.

-This collection documents the history of the firm John Donnelly & Sons as well as the history of the Donnelly family itself.
-Scrapbooks often contain items of personal interest to the compiler, such as wedding, divorce, and death announcements, in addition to industry and firm-related news clippings.
+Scrapbooks often contain items concerning the Donnelly family, such as wedding, divorce, and death announcements, in addition to industry and firm-related news clippings.
 Clippings are occasionally annotated with the compiler’s opinions.
-Scrapbooks also contain many editorials and cartoons regarding bill posting and billboards, featuring entertaining rhetoric and images.
-Focusing mainly on Boston and New England, the scrapbooks also capture a great deal of information about the cultural and political life of the area, in addition to vividly depicting the changing tastes of the American consumer over the years.
+Scrapbooks also contain many editorials and cartoons regarding bill posting and billboards.
+Focusing mainly on Boston and New England, the scrapbooks capture a great deal of information about the cultural and political life of the area, in addition to depicting the changing tastes of the American consumer over the years.

 Creator